Tarski's axioms: Fundamental relations

 Betweenness captures the affine aspect (such as the parallelism of lines) of Euclidean geometry; congruence, its metric aspect (such as angles and distances).
-The background logic includes identity, a binary relation.
-The axioms invoke identity (or its negation) on five occasions.
+The background logic includes identity, a binary relation denoted by =.

 The axioms below are grouped by the types of relation they invoke, then sorted, first by the number of existential quantifiers, then by the number of atomic sentences.
 The axioms should be read as universal closures; hence any free variables should be taken as tacitly universally quantified.